sdsanchezm/javascript-all/js-learning-mosh/README.md

         this.h = h;
     }
 }
+/*
+ *  This is the code that adds an 'area' method to the Rectangle class' prototype */
 Rectangle.prototype.area = function() {
     let area1 = this.w * this.h;
     return area1;
 }
-/*
- *  Write code that adds an 'area' method to the Rectangle class' prototype */ class Square extends Rectangle {
+// this is the code that inheritate the `Rectangle` class and extends into `Square` class Square extends Rectangle {
     constructor (side){
         super();